-How Does Trauma Affect Your Sex Life?
+How Does Sexual Trauma Affect Your Life?
 More Than You Might Think

 Trauma describes a whole lot of profoundly negative experiences, major and minor.
 Witnessed or experienced, trauma memories lodge in the brain’s electrical pathways and can light up at random or be sparked by reminiscent sensory experiences—which burns those pathways deeper—which makes them fire more frequently—which can turn the mind into an internal combustion engine of anxiety and pain.

 Sexual or otherwise, trauma is everywhere—around us and through us, in different degrees and with varying impacts.
 Understanding how trauma works in the mind and body can open up a lot of insight and empathy about our own and others’ behavior.

 Regaining a sense of empowerment after acute or long-term trauma may seem daunting—but there are a lot of proven techniques and strategies you can use to form healthy habits and develop a sex-positive mindset.

 Check out our articles about trauma topics below...or if you're ready to talk about trauma counseling, click below to get started:

 In 2020 we all went through a collective trauma—and the symptoms are there, though it may take some time to recognize.

 As our worlds reopen and society returns to some semblance of normal, it’s important to stay self-aware and mindful of stress, emotions, and habits left over from a whole year of uncertainty and powerlessness.
 Social connections can help renew a sense of belonging.